islandevolution/islandevolution.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 ---
-## The best way to contact us is contacting the group coordinator - José Cerca
+## The best way to reach out to us is by contacting the group coordinator - José Cerca

 {%
   include button.html